 - Repeat step 3 until you reach your desired length, then pull your last stitch all the way through to secure it (fasten off).
 See, I told you it was simple.

 To see some of the scarves I’ve hand crocheted previously , watch the video tutorial above.
 I talk about some different tips and show you the different between some of the yarns.
 If you want to just see the rhythm of the chain stitch done by hand, check out our short video on Instagram.

 I absolutely adore this project!
 There are many reasons for this.
 It’s a great stash buster, so you can use up some of the yarns that you haven’t yet found a project for yet.
 It also is very versatile in that you can use so many different types of materials to make the scarf – it really opens up the possibilities!
-Plus, it’s so easy that you could teach your kids how to make these for friends and family as gifts because they really don’t take much time and they’re so much fun to mix and match colors and textures.
+Plus, it’s so easy that you could teach your kids how to crochet these for friends and family as gifts because they really don’t take much time and they’re so much fun to mix and match colors and textures.

 TIP: Do not try to braid this scarf – the yarns are much too long and you will have a huge, gnarled mess on your hands.
 I’ve tried it, and I can do it, but you need a really long hallway and a hell of a lot of patience.

 Note on washing: Please keep in mind that if you ever want to wash your hand crochet scarf, pay close attention to the types of materials you’re putting in with your scarf.
 You don’t want it shrinking or felting up on you (wool, cotton, etc).
 If it were me, I’d just wash my scarf by hand in cold water.